statico/statico.github.io/_posts/2012-02-20-webgl-glge-game-part-2.md

 Keep in mind that part of building *Ducks* was an excercise in burn out management.
 [The last game I finished][friend-rescue] was so much work that I didn't write another one for years.
 To build the game I needed to stay within my limit span of attention and avoid getting burnt out, so I made sure I was focused on _play ability_ and _fun_ instead of fixing every bug which appeared.
 If something was "good enough" I kept it as is and decided to move on.
 A finished buggy game is better than an unplayable, perfect, duct-collecting simulation.

+### Basic Duck Logic

+game is played on a plane, 20x10

+ducks and the ship have a radius of 1

+each frame, ship tries to move towards the target

+each frame a simple collision detection algorithm checks the ship's radius and each duck on the plane. if there's a collision, the duck is removed.

+the game ends when all of the ducks are gone

 ### A Game with a Backbone

+A lot of game frameworks I've seen either couple the game logic with the sprites and animation very tightly or use game entities as storage for game data.
+This is akin to building a webapp by storing data in the DOM.
+Instead, I chose to separate the game logic from its presentation.
+This seems to have been a good decision; the result is that the logic and GLGE layers are clearly separated.

 I chose [Backbone][backbone], a JavaScript Model-View-Controller framework, to build the game logic.
 Backbone is normally used to build rich web applications but I thought that the framework's `Model` class and pubsub event system would be really useful for the game.
 (I was right.)
 Also, I was already familiar with the framework from using it for my day job.